Skip to main content

 “You promised me that you would never harm our kin.
 He is Salima Begum’s husband.
 They have a child...”
 Before she knew it, Rukaiya’s eyes swelled with tears, and Jalal looked more worried.

 “Rukaiya!”
 His sudden scolding stopped her “What were you thinking?”
-She stared at him as her cheeks were flushed with the coming tears.
+She stared at him as her cheeks flushed with the coming tears.

 “You think I will harm Khan Baba?”
 Jalal spoke with remorse, “After everything he did for us?
 Am I that ungrateful?
 Don’t you know me?”
-He stood up in a rage “Is that why you sent your own troops with Salima Begum?
+He stood up in a rage, “Is that why you sent your own troops with Salima Begum?
 Because you don’t trust me?
 Maham anga was right then!”
 He left her chambers without touching the food as Rukaiya sat silently, staring at the threshold in tears.

 For the next two days, the Emperor did not step out of his chambers, not even to meet his mother.
 The Empress, on the other hand, sat in her own chamber, as well, but took care of the Harem affairs.
 She wrote a letter to Salima Begum asking about her health and baby, hoping to get a reply soon.